nsrau/azure-docs.it-it/articles/machine-learning/machine-learning-apps-text-analytics.md

 **Richiesta di esempio**

-Nella chiamata seguente vengono richieste le frasi chiave trovate nel testo "Ottimo hotel in cui alloggiare: splendidi arredi e personale amichevole":
+Nella chiamata seguente vengono richieste le frasi chiave trovate nel testo "It was a wonderful hotel to stay at, with unique decor and friendly staff":

 	GET https://api.datamarket.azure.com/data.ashx/amla/text-analytics/v1/GetKeyPhrases?
 	Text=It+was+a+wonderful+hotel+to+stay+at,+with+unique+decor+and+friendly+staff